 At least six to eight shots were fired by the militants at the CRPF post when the soldiers were stationed on law and order duty in the territory, they said.

 The firing occurred near a school where class 10 board examination was in progress, but authorities said the school was not the target.

 CRPF troops opened fire in counter, they stated, including that no casualties have been accounted for on either side.

 On October 16, a migrant worker from Chhattisgarh was shot dead by terrorists in Pulwama locale of south Kashmir.

 In a different occurrence, 19 people were injured after terrorists threw a grenade in Sopore town in north Kashmir.
 Unlike other incidents, where victims were not J&K inhabitants, the trucker hailed from the Katra district of Jammu.

 Some more workers could be missing.
 The security forces have sealed off the area and a search operation is presently in progress, also additional security powers have been brought in.

 The deceased workers were recognized as Sheik Kamrudin, Sheik M. Rafiq, Sheik Murnsulin, Sheik Nizam ud Din and Mohd Rafiq Sheik.
 The injured worker was Zahoor ud Din.
 He was a mason from Kulgam, as per police.
 “We have rushed a police party headed by the Deputy Inspector General of South Kashmir,” Jammu and Kashmir Director General of Police Dilbag Singh said, adding that various bodies have been found.

 Authority said security workforce along with flying squad have been conveyed in few areas of the city and across the valley, particularly in South Kashmir.
-Random checking of vehicles and searching of individuals was being done as a part of the security drill.
+Random checking of vehicles and searching for individuals was being done as a part of the security drill.

 No group has taken liability for the assault, however, police in the past have blamed terrorists for targeting on non-local people in a crusade supposedly planned for driving them from the district.